 Elsewhere in Nottingham, follow in the footsteps of Nottingham’s legendary outlaw.
 Grab an Ordnance Survey map from the nearest bookshop and start at the Robin Hood statue outside Nottingham Castle.
 Highlights along the 105-mile Robin Hood Way include the Major Oak, reputedly used as a hideout by Robin Hood and his merry men, and Newstead Abbey, the ancestral home of literary bad boy Lord Byron.

-New for March 2016 is the Flyup Downhill mountain biking project in the Cotswolds, where you can maximise your time riding down a great selection of woodland trails, as when you reach the bottom there's a superb minibus uplift service waiting for you.
+Grab your bike and head to Flyup Downhill mountain biking project in the Cotswolds, where you can maximise your time riding down a great selection of woodland trails, as when you reach the bottom there's a superb minibus uplift service waiting for you.
 Fit for anyone on two wheels; the project will be home to riding suitable for all off-road cycling disciplines, and all ages and abilities.

 The Sandstone Way in Northumberland is a 120-mile mountain-biking route, running the length of the Sandstone Ridge between Berwick-on-Tweed and Hexham.
 Whether you follow the route up or down, you’ll relish losing yourself amongst Northumberland’s rugged countryside and coastal wilds, skirting sandstone crags, flying past rocky outcrops and even crossing Hadrian’s Wall.

 MAMILs aka ‘middle-aged men in Lycra’ – and all other cyclists for that matter – can sport their spandex with pride, as Brighton becomes part of the National Cycling Network and a nationally selected Cycling Town.
 Try the nine-mile Coastal Cycle Route from Shoreham Port to Rottingdean for a flat, easy cycle or flex your calves for the rolling hills of the South Downs National Park on the Seafront to the Downs Route.